VeriWeb: Verifiable Long-Chain Web Benchmark for Agentic Information-Seeking: Introduction

-To address this challenge, various datasets and benchmarks have been released to facilitate the development of autonomous GUI agents~\citep{zhang2025tongui,yang2025guiRobust,he2024webvoyager}.
-Despite encouraging results, existing GUI datasets still suffer from two major limitations.
-First, most recent datasets focus on relatively \textit{short-term interactions}~\citep{lu2024weblinx,chen2024guiworld}, where the agent can complete a task in just a few steps (\textit{e.g.}, mostly less than 10 steps), typically by identifying a UI element and executing a corresponding action~\citep{li2025screenspot,deng2023mind2web}.
-For example, a task like ``Search for an email about the invoice'' can typically be completed in just three steps: open the email app, click the search bar, and type the keyword.
-Such interactions rarely require long-horizon planning or multi-step reasoning~\citep{gao2024assistgui,bonatti2024windows,zheng2024agentstudio}, both of which are essential for solving real-world workflows involving conditional task dependencies and intermediate state tracking~\citep{deng2023mind2web,yang2025guiRobust}.
-Second, existing evaluation protocols typically rely on \textit{outcome‑only validation} such as checking whether the final page URL has been reached~\citep{zhou2023webarena,xie2024osworld,zhao2025worldgui}.
-This coarse-grained supervision fails to capture the quality of intermediate subtasks, especially when tasks involve multiple interdependent subtasks~\citep{pan2024webcanvas}.
-In such cases, when agents fail to achieve the desired goal, it is often unclear where or why the failure occurred, thereby making it difficult to support improvements to agent capability.
+To address this challenge, various datasets and benchmarks have been released to advance the development of autonomous web agents~\citep{mallen2022not,wu2025webwalker,wei2025browsecomp,wei2024measuring,mialon2024gaia,phan2025humanity}.
+Despite encouraging results, existing web benchmarks still exhibit two major limitations. \textit{\textbf{First}}, most recent benchmarks focus on \textit{single-fact retrieval}~\citep{yang2018hotpotqa,ho2020constructing,wei2025browsecomp}, where agents are tasked with retrieving an atomic fact, typically by performing shallow navigation and cross-page matching.
+For example, a task like ``Which river that flows through Vienna also passes through Budapest?'' can often be solved by simply navigating between two pages and extracting the answer ``Danube''.
+Such formulations rarely require large-scale retrieval and synthesis of information from diverse sources, both of which are essential for solving realistic information-seeking workflows that, most of the time, demand information-rich outputs rather than a single fact~\citep{chatterji2025people}. \textit{\textbf{Second}}, existing evaluation protocols typically rely on \textit{outcome‑only validation}, checking only whether the final result matches the ground-truth answer.
+This coarse-grained supervision fails to capture the quality of intermediate steps, especially when tasks involve multiple interdependent subtasks.
+In such cases, when agents fail, it is often unclear where or why the failure occurred, thereby making it difficult to support improvements to agent capability.